shauryauppal/PyWhatsapp/README.md

 ------------------

 ### Use Case:
- We can schedule Good Morning or Good night messages at a particular time for are loved ones.
+ We can schedule Good Morning or Good night messages at a particular time for our loved ones.
 We can set reminders.
-Suppose at 12 o'clock you want to wish your friend happy birthday so schedule your messages sleep nicely.
+Suppose at 12 o'clock you want to wish your friend happy birthday so schedule your messages and sleep peacefully.

 ---------------------
 ## Install